DallasNovakowski/DallasNovakowski/content/post/2023-10-15-absurdly-transparent-data-visualizations-using-faded-dotplots/index.en.markdown

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/arrange-alternatives-new-1.png" width="672" />

-The major balance to strike is between making all of the points visible enough, making the quantile cutoff immediately evident, and avoiding visual clutter that might distract your reader.
+The major balance to strike is between making all of the points visible enough, making the quantile cutoff immediately evident, making mean/significance elements easy to read, and avoiding visual clutter that might distract your reader.

 # Bonus: View Everything in Grayscale